Go to the main content sectionanchor

 map of archeological sites

-Taiwan happens to be located in a geological handover zone between the mainland and marine plates, the terrain changed dramatically when the rivers and mountains separated.
-Ancient people came to Taiwan from different places, at different times, and from different environments to build their own lives here.
-They have maintained and developed their own cultures.
-The easternmost edge of Taiwan's east coast, the land bordering the Pacific, is a narrow strip.
-On that narrow strip many prehistoric sites can be found.
-There are 40 to 50 sites that have been discovered, most of them located in the coastal terraces.
-After long-term research, archaeologists have discovered that prehistoric culture on East Coast emerged about 50,000 years ago, and continued to develop until 200 to 300 years ago.
-The cultures emerged during the Paleolithic Era, the late Neolithic Age and the Iron Age.
-Each stage of development has left a large number of different sites.
-These discoveries have left anthropologists with a rich base of research data for Taiwan’s prehistoric cultures.
-According to their different ages and natures, the cultures can be divided into several categories: Changbin Culture, Jomon Pottery Culture, Kirin, Beinan Culture and Ami Culture.
+Taiwan situated in a geological transition zone between the mainland and marine plates, underwent significant terrain changes when rivers and mountains separated.
+Ancient people migrated to Taiwan from various places, at different times and from diverse environments, to establish their lives.
+These settlers maintained and developed distinct cultures.
+Along Taiwan's easternmost coast, which borders the Pacific Ocean, a narrow strip of land hosts numerous prehistoric sites.
+Approximately 40 to 50 sites have been discovered, primarily located in coastal terraces.
+After extensive research, archaeologists found evidence of prehistoric cultures on the East Coast dating back around 50,000 years.
+These cultures continued to evolve until 200 to 300 years ago, spanning the Paleolithic Era, late Neolithic Age, and Iron Age.
+Each developmental stage left behind a wealth of diverse archaeological sites.
+Anthropologists classify these cultures into several categories: Changbin Culture, Jomon Pottery Culture, Kirin, Beinan Culture, and Ami Culture.

 Changbin Culture

-Changbin culture has been dated to about 10,000 years ago, there are two representative sites; one is at Baxiandong in Changbin Township, the other is Xiaoma in Chenggong Township.
-Baxiandong is located in Changbin Township, about two kilometers south of Zhangyuan Village.
-There are dozens of sea caves of different heights around here.
-It is believed that the prehistoric people used the caves as their home.
-From 1968 to 1980, anthropology professors and students from National Taiwan University came to do research and found a large number of cultural artifacts.
-Xiaoma Cave is located about 400 meters north of Donghe, the site on is a limestone hill at the foot of a mountain.
-In 1988, a National Taiwan University archaeological team found some tools and a tomb that belonged to a member of the Changbin Culture about one meter underground.
-The position of the corpse in the grave appeared to be a full squat or sitting position.
-It is the oldest tomb ever discovered in Taiwan.
-Changbin Culture was inherited from Paleolithic cultural traditions.
-People fished and hunted.
-There was no agriculture or pottery.
-All stone tools were chipped instead of polished.
+The Changbin Culture, a prehistoric Paleolithic Age culture, flourished in Taiwan roughly 30,000 to 10,000 years ago.
+Two representative sites are Baxiandong in Changbin Township (located about two kilometers south of Zhangyuan Village) and Xiaoma in Chenggong Township.
+Baxiandong features dozens of sea caves believed to have been used as homes by prehistoric people.
+Anthropology professors and students from National Taiwan University conducted research there between 1968 and 1980, uncovering numerous cultural artifacts.
+Xiaoma Cave, situated approximately 400 meters north of Donghe, rests on a limestone hill at the mountain's base.
+In 1988, a National Taiwan University archaeological team discovered tools and a tomb belonging to a Changbin Culture member, buried about one meter underground.
+The tomb's occupant appeared to be in a full squat or sitting position, making it the oldest tomb ever found in Taiwan.
+The Changbin Culture inherited Paleolithic traditions, relying on fishing and hunting without engaging in agriculture or pottery.
+All stone tools were chipped rather than polished.

 Jomon Pottery Culture

-The Jomon Pottery Culture emerged during the early Neolithic Age, approximately 4,000 years ago.
-This culture was not only found in the East Coast, but also in the west.
-The sites found in Hualien and Taitung are: Beinan, Lao Fan She, Chihang, Fushan, Yuchiao, Fengbin, Yanliao and Daken.
+he Jomon Pottery Culture emerged during the early Neolithic Age, approximately 4,000 years ago.
+This culture was not only found on the East Coast, but also in the west.
+Notable sites in Hualien and Taitung include Beinan, Lao Fan She, Chihang, Fushan, Yuchiao, Fengbin, Yanliao, and Daken.
 The Jomon culture was famous for its characteristic red-brown pottery.
-Jomon pottery is identified by its rolling patterns.
-Some are crude, while others have more refined patterns.
-The shape of the pottery is mainly in the form of pots, bowls and bottles.
-Spinning wheels and ceramic rings have also been found.
-Tools for hunting include chipped stone axes, polished stone axes, chisels, spears, pestles, arrowheads and cones.
-From the available information, we can assume that there was already the development of agriculture.
+Jomon pottery is identified by its cord-pattern impressions or reliefs.
+Some pieces exhibit crude designs, while others feature more refined patterns.
+The pottery primarily takes the form of pots, bowls, and bottles.
+In addition to pottery, spinning wheels and ceramic rings have been discovered.
+The Jomon people also used various tools for hunting, including chipped stone axes, polished stone axes, chisels, spears, pestles, arrowheads, and cones.
+Based on available information, we can assume that agriculture was already developing during this period.

 Kirin Culture

-About 3000 ~ 4000 years ago, there appeared the Kirin Culture (also known as Giant Stone Culture) with giant stone groups on the East Coast. culture, or rock culture.
-Kirin many cultural sites are mainly distributed in the coastal terraces facing the Pacific, except for a few found in East Rift Valley.
-The major sites are, Fang-Liao, Shin-She, Feng-Bin, Jung-Yong, Kirin, Dong-He, Taiyuan, Doulan and so on.
-One of the sites, Kirin, is located on the small hill northwest of Southern Kirin Tribe in Cheng-Gong Township.
-In 1967, the site has systematic excavations made, a lot of giant stones, pottery and stone tools appeared in the cultural layer.
-The main feature of the Kirin culture is the groups of the giant carved stones, including the single standing stones, stone wheels, portraits, stone coffins, stone walls, boulders and stone strips.
-Most of the single stones found on a site appear in rows suggesting that they may be related to religious rituals or architecture related reasons.
+Approximately 3,000 to 4,000 years ago, the Kirin Culture (also known as Giant Stone Culture) emerged on Taiwan's East Coast.
+This culture, characterized by its giant stone formations, primarily occupied coastal terraces facing the Pacific Ocean, with a few sites found in the East Rift Valley.
+Notable Kirin Culture sites include Fang-Liao, Shin-She, Feng-Bin, Jung-Yong, Kirin, Dong-He, Taiyuan, and Doulan.
+One specific site, Kirin, is situated on a small hill northwest of the Southern Kirin Tribe in Cheng-Gong Township.
+In 1967, systematic excavations at this site revealed numerous giant stones, pottery, and stone tools within the cultural layer.
+The Kirin Culture is distinguished by its groupings of massive carved stones, including single standing stones, stone wheels, portraits, stone coffins, stone walls, boulders, and stone strips.
+Most of the single stones found at a site appear in rows, suggesting their association with religious rituals or architectural purposes.

 Beinan Culture